facebook/react/docs/docs/refactor/00-table-of-contents.md

 - Under the hood: autoBind and event delegation (IE8 notes)
 - React is a state machine
 - How state works
+- What components should have state?
 - What should go in state?
-- What components should have state?
+- What shouldn't go in state?

 Scaling up: using multiple components
 - Motivation: separate concerns